amitbora007/azure_function/README.md

-# Payliance Azure Function
+#  Azure Function

-An Azure Function that processes Payliance debit transactions.
-This function takes a transaction ID and transaction data as input and calls the Payliance E-check Debit API.
+An Azure Function that processes  debit transactions.
+This function takes a transaction ID and transaction data as input and calls the  E-check Debit API.

 ## Features